 A dental emergency may include knocked-out or very loose teeth, oral bleeding, severe mouth or tooth pain, or a swollen area on the gums.
 Many dental concerns can wait until your next scheduled appointment, but others need immediate care.
-If you’re not sure if your situation is an emergency, call our office and Dr. Wank can help you decide on your next step.
+If you’re not sure if your situation is a dental emergency, call our office and Dr. Wank can help you decide on your next step.

 Examples of Dental Emergencies

 Toothaches are not uncommon and can have a variety of causes such as tooth decay or a cavity.
 If you are experiencing an excruciating toothache or one that lasts for a long time, it may be an emergency.
-Dr Wank will diagnose the issue and address it quickly.
+Dr. Wank will diagnose the issue and address it quickly.

 If your tooth has fallen out as a result of trauma to the mouth, seek treatment with Dr. Wank immediately.
 The faster you get emergency dental treatment, the better your chances are of saving the tooth.

 Loss of Filling or Crown